rocky-linux/documentation/docs/guides/custom-linux-kernel.md

         ```
     !!!
 NOTE "A Quick Note on Kernel Modules"

-        Loadable module support is a Linux kernel feature that allows the dynamic loading (or removal) of kernel modules.
+        Loadable module support is a Linux kernel feature that allows kernel modules' dynamic loading (or removal).

         Kernel modules are pieces of compiled code that can be dynamically inserted into the running kernel, rather than being permanently built into the kernel.
 Features not often used can thus be enabled, but they won’t occupy any room in memory when they aren’t being used.